 Garden Hills Elementary School is a public elementary school in Atlanta.
-The principal of Garden Hills Elementary School is Amy Alderman, who can be contacted at email@example.com.
-699 children attend Garden Hills Elementary School and are mostly Hispanic, Asian/Pacific Islander, and Multiracial.
-42% of the Garden Hills Elementary School students are "limited in English proficiency."
-80% of the 699 students here are classified as "economically disadvantaged", and 81% get reduced lunch prices.
+The principal of Garden Hills Elementary School is Tommy Usher, whose e-mail is email@example.com.
+696 students attend Garden Hills Elementary School and identify primarily as Hispanic, Asian/Pacific Islander, and Asian.
+42% of the Garden Hills Elementary School students have "limited English proficiency."
+80% of the 696 students here are classified as "economically disadvantaged", and 78% are paying reduced lunch prices.
 The ratio of students to teachers at Garden Hills Elementary School is 12:1.
 The Suzuki School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Native American or Native Alaskan||0.1%||0%|